johnha881/AWS-Projects/EventBridge/README.md

 Advantage of this type of architecture:
 1. Producers and Consumers are decoupled.
 By being independant of each other, scaling would be less of an issue.
+2. Filtering and Routing to the correct target depending not the rules stated.

+Setup